LIU9293/musicAPI/readme.md

-# Centralized API for 网易云、虾米、QQ音乐
+# Centralized Node.js API for Netease, QQ, Xiami music

+> This SDK provide simple API interface based on Promise, netease API is get from github, qq api is get from y.qq.com and xiami api is get from xiami Mac App.
+ Please make no commerical use of this project.

 ```
 npm install music-api --save